dreadflopp/dreads_modlist_patches/README.md

 1. Right click on *Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe* and choose *Add as Executable*.
 1. A dialog box opens asking for a name of the executable.
 Accept the default name by clicking *OK*.

+## Level Of Detail
+The mods in this section will be deactivated once LOD has been generated.

 # Post Installation: Final steps

 ## Create output data listings